JoshuaCWebDeveloper/genai-node-red/README.md

 -   **CD-01**: Configure build process for deployment.
     -   **Objective**: Prepare the frontend client for production deployment.
     -   **Technical Requirements**: Set up and configure the build process, optimizing the application for performance and security in a production environment.
--   **CD-02**: Set up CI/CD pipelines.
-    -   **Objective**: Automate the testing, building, and deployment processes.
-    -   **Technical Requirements**: Implement continuous integration and continuous deployment pipelines that streamline the development workflow, ensuring that changes are automatically tested and deployed.

 #### Epic: Documentation and Community Engagement